helloilya/generator-yeomify-landing/README.md

 ### Usage

-Make sure you have `yeoman` installed:
+Make sure you have `yeoman`, `bower` and `gulp` installed:

 ```
-$ npm install -g yo
+$ npm install -g yo bower gulp
 ```

 Install the generator:

 ```
-$ npm install generator-yeomify-landing
+$ npm install -g generator-yeomify-landing
 ```

-Then you can create a folder for the generator and unfold it:
+Then, create a folder for the generator and unfold it:

 ```
 $ yo yeomify-landing